jbeuckm/TiEstimote/README.md

-Please note: I ordered a set of Estimotes but haven't seen them yet, so I can't test this code.
-11/22/13
+~~Please note: I ordered a set of Estimotes but haven't seen them yet, so I can't test this code.
+11/22/13~~ Received the estimotes but have not tested yet 11/26/13

 ### Usage ###